 MUSC 200F International Percussion Ensemble Performance and study of International percussion traditions from around the world.
-Students may choose to participate in West African drumming, Japanese Taiko, South Indian classical drumming (mridangam), Caribbean steel "pan" drumming, or marimba ensemble.
+Students may choose to participate in West African drumming or Japanese Taiko.
 One college concert is presented each quarter.

 MUSC 200G Jazz Band Performance of standard and contemporary jazz arrangements for band and/or small combo; music reading required, but no previous improvisational or jazz band experience needed.Prerequisite: Audition